 The Company has take-or-pay contracts with various upstream producers.
 A liability is recognised in the year in which the Company has to pay for volumes contractually committed to but not yet taken.
 The expenditure is recognised on the earlier of when the gas volumes are actually taken or on expiration of the deficiency recovery period.
-If management determines that they will not be able to take the volumes before the expiration of the deficiency recognised as an expense within cost of sales.
+If management determines that they will not be able to take the volumes before the expiration of the deficiency recovery period, the amount is immediately recognised as an expense within cost of sales.